JasperFx/alba/documentation/documentation/urls.md

 snippet: sample_IUrlLookup

-and set the `SystemUnderTest.Urls` property to your new lookup strategy.
+and set the `AlbaHost.Urls` property to your new lookup strategy.

 There are some specific Url helpers for sending Json or Xml data as well.
 See also: